hashicorp/vault/website/source/api/auth/jwt/index.html.md

   here as the TTL for every renewal.
 - `clock_skew_leeway` `(int: <optional>)` - The amount of leeway to add to all claims to account for clock skew, in seconds.
 The default is `60` seconds.
 This value cannot be negative and `0` will set the value to the parameter default.
+Only applicable with "jwt" roles.
 - `expiration_leeway` `(int: <optional>)` - The amount of leeway to add to expiration (`exp`) claims to account for clock skew, in seconds.
 The default is `60` seconds.
 This value cannot be negative and `0` will set the value to the parameter default.
+Only applicable with "jwt" roles.
 - `not_before_leeway` `(int: <optional>)` - The amount of leeway to add to not before (`nbf`) claims to account for clock skew, in seconds.
 The default is `60` seconds.
 This value cannot be negative and `0` will set the value to the parameter default.
+Only applicable with "jwt" roles.
 - `num_uses` `(int: <optional>)` - If set, puts a use-count limitation on the issued token.
 - `bound_subject` `(string: <optional>)` - If set, requires that the `sub`